-It is certainly evident that the group who has had the most daunting challenges are parents of young children.
+It is certainly evident that the group who has had the most daunting covid management challenge are parents of young children.
 They have had to balance working full-time with home schooling, completing all household chores and cooking with no outside assistance.
 The pandemic brought to light the many flaws in the education system being unprepared to support their entire remote student body effectively.
 A positive outcome of the pandemic would be if educators utilize the lessons learned and plan for remote learning continuity in the future.

 For those with no family obligations, some achieved a better work/life balance if they were self-motivated, disciplined and well organized.
 Alvis Yuen, Assistant Vice President, Energy and Building Performance at SL Green Realty, commented “Not physically being in the office forces us to reexamine work priorities and routines.
 I have identified and incorporated improvements to work habits to improve efficiency and free up time for more creative long-term thinking.”